Spotlight: Reproductive Rights

 Can I get an abortion if I don’t have health insurance, cannot afford insurance, and/or do not qualify for the Oregon Health Plan?

 Yes.
-For more information, please contact the Oregon Health Authority by calling 971-673-0355 or visiting https://www.oregon.gov/oha/ph/HealthyPeopleFamilies/ReproductiveSexualHealth/pages/index.aspx.
+For more information, please contact the Oregon Health Authority by calling 971-673-0355 or visit https://www.oregon.gov/oha/ph/HealthyPeopleFamilies/ReproductiveSexualHealth/pages/index.aspx.

 Can I get a medication abortion in Oregon using telemedicine?

 Yes.
-In Oregon, you have the option to end an early pregnancy with medication.
-Pregnant persons up to 10 weeks of gestational age can bypass the in-person visits typically needed to obtain an abortion by having a telemedicine consultation with an Oregon licensed provider and, if approved for the treatment, have medication mailed directly to an Oregon address.
+A pregnant person located in Oregon has the option to end an early pregnancy with medication.
+Pregnant persons up to 10 weeks of gestational age can often bypass the in-person visits typically needed to obtain an abortion by having a telemedicine consultation with an Oregon licensed provider.
+If approved, early abortion medication can be mailed directly to an Oregon address.

 Is my decision to have an abortion in Oregon private?